Markmcl25/Space-First-project/README.md

 How to Fork:

-Log into your account on github
+Log into your account on GitHub
 Go to the repository of this project /Space-First-project/.
 Click on the code button, and copy your preferred clone link.
 Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.